A generalized Goulden-Jackson cluster method and lattice path enumeration: An application to lattice path enumeration

 \end{proof} Hence, Motzkin paths with exactly 1 plateau and those with exactly 2 plateaus are equinumerous with many other combinatorial objects (see \cite[A000225 and A001793]{oeis}).

-Drake and Gantner \cite[Section 4]{Drake2012} showed how one can find continued fraction formulae for variations of these results, including bivariate generating functions for counting Motzkin paths by plateaus occurring only at certain heights, and with restrictions on the lengths of plateaus.
-Their approach involved inserting appropriate ``correction terms'' at each level of the continued fraction formulae that encode the types of plateaus that they wish to count.
+Drake and Gantner \cite[Section 4]{Drake2012} showed how one can find continued fraction formulas for variations of these results, including bivariate generating functions for counting Motzkin paths by plateaus occurring only at certain heights, and with restrictions on the lengths of plateaus.
+Their approach involved inserting appropriate ``correction terms'' at each level of the continued fraction formulas that encode the types of plateaus that they wish to count.

 All of these variations can also be computed using our method.
 To disregard plateaus occurring at certain heights, we would delete the corresponding rows from the cluster matrix, which is completely analogous to Theorem \ref{t-ascrest} for ascents.
-To place restrictions on the lengths of plateaus, we would alter the ``forbidden set'' $B$ appropriately and set the appropriate indeterminates to 0.
+To place restrictions on the lengths of plateaus, we would alter the ``forbidden set'' $B$ appropriately and set the appropriate variables to 0.
 We leave the details to the reader.

 Our method also allows for an interpretation of Drake and Gantner's correction terms in terms of clusters.
 Their correction terms are of the form $x^{k}(t-1)$ for various $k$ and are then multiplied by $x^{2}$, and these precisely correspond to the terms contributed by the cluster matrix in our computations.
 This is a relatively simple case because the only clusters formed by the words in $B=\{UD,UFD,UFFD,\dots\}$ are the words in $B$ themselves.
 Counting paths by subwords having additional clusters would require more complicated correction terms when working through the lens of Drake and Gantner.